Mentors

 “It was an accident sort of.
 There were two guys.
 We met by accident.”
 Frenchy shot a soggy plug of something out of his mouth and Jay watched it cruise out the open window.
 “One of them called me a runt - that’s how I learned the word - it was a terrible misfortune that he did that.”
 He looked over at Jay.
 “I think it was the bigger one that got accidentally killed.”

 .
-The Valiant hit a curb and swerved off into the wrong lane.
+The Valiant hit a curb and sheared off into the wrong lane.

 “That’s when I became a rogue.
 It was a promotion, I guess, and Monk kept me under his wing until it was safe.”

-Frenchy fought the car back into the proper, less lethal, lane and grinned back at the couple chasing their scattered groceries around on the pavement.
+Frenchy fought the car back into the proper, less lethal lane, grinned back and waved to the couple chasing their bags and scattered groceries around on the pavement.
+The man shook his fist and spat on the sidewalk.
+The woman screamed a torrent of powerful obscenities as the Valiant hobbled away.

 “And that, mon ami, is why I do what he tells me.”
 Another chewed up wad flew out the window.
 “Mon Dieu,” Jay got a friendly smack on the side of his head.
 “But that air smells good!
 Eh?
 N’est-ce pas?”